athornton/wordle-solver/README.md

 `--debug` will emit copious output about what the solver is doing as it does it.

+## Primel

+The solver also works fine for Primel, although you will need to give it a custom character frequency file, or, more easily, just use dynamic character frequency.
+Just give it an input word list of all five-digit primes and use `--dynamic-character-frequency`.

 ## Developing

 If you want to play around with this yourself, ``make init`` will set up